College Road Trip: Production

 Cinco Paul and partner Ken Daurio wrote the most recent draft.
 The film was born out of the Disney Writers Program by Carrie Evans and Emi Mochizuki.
 The movie was produced by Andrew Gunn/Gunn Films and directed by Roger Kumble.

 Promotion

 To promote the movie in the United States, Raven-Symoné appeared on WWE WrestleMania XXIV, Chelsea Lately, MTV's TRL, Live with Regis and Kelly, The View, BET's 106 & Park and The Oprah Winfrey Show.
 The theme song of the movie was "Double Dutch Bus", sung by Raven-Symoné.
 The music video for the song appeared on Disney Channel and was included in her self-titled album.
 The music video included scenes from the movie.
 Disney Channel TV spots were aired promoting the film in the United States.

 The first trailer appeared alongside Mr. Magorium's Wonder Emporium and Enchanted.

 The film did not receive a cinema release in Australia.
-Although promotions for the film aired on Disney Channel Australia, a confirmed date for the movie to begin screening in theatres was never given.
+Although promotions for the film aired on Disney Channel Australia, it failed to be released on August 7, 2008 as planned.
 The film was released direct-to-DVD instead.